 What type of coaching can you experience on the trip?

-Participants are coached before, during and after the trips to develop exploratory habits and practices that enable them to spot new possibilities, hone new talents and capabilities, make good decisions, and co-create new opportunities.
+Participants are coached before, during and after the trips to developing exploratory habits and practices that enable them to spot new possibilities, hone new talents and capabilities, make good decisions, and co-create new opportunities.

 Antacara experiences all involve cycles of morning expeditions and afternoon conversation and introspection – in other words heading out and looking in – in equal measure.
-It’s a cycle that the community maintains in their real-life – continually crossing boundaries and limitations both external and internal.
+It’s a cycle that the community maintains in their real life – continually crossing boundaries and limitations both external and internal.